UCSD-PL/algorithmic-software-verification/web/slides/lec-absint.markdown

 - See [Suzuki & Ishihata, POPL 1977](http://dl.acm.org/citation.cfm?id=512963)

-- Most can be formalized in the framework of **Abstract Interpretation**
+- Most formalizable in framework of **Abstract Interpretation**

-## Today: Abstract Interpretation
+## Abstract Interpretation

 ``A systematic basis for *approximating* the semantics of programs"

 - Deep and broad area

+- Rich theory

-- Rich theory, profound practical impact
+- Profound practical impact

-- We look at a tiny slice: in context of algorithmic verification of **IMP**
+We look at a tiny slice

+- In context of algorithmic verification of **IMP**

 ## IMP: A Small Imperative Language